 02 of 07

 Wee Little Stitches has been around for some time, but that doesn't mean that it is old and tired.
 It's just the opposite.
 It continuously creates new pop culture patterns.
 Its pixelated people have caught on like wildfire and there is no end in sight.
 It can even create a personalized pattern of your family on its Etsy storefront.

 Its website has free patterns as well as tutorials for creating the perfect stitch.
 It is constantly refreshing its inventory and patterns to keep up with pop culture.
 Make sure you check out its blog and social media pages for sales.

 03 of 07

 No one can take an everyday item and make it look so cute like the Tiny Modernist can.
 Her samplers are adorable as they incorporate a whimsical aspect to them that carries you away into the pattern itself.
 Her website includes several informative tutorials such as how to finish up your project, and she includes free patterns.

 04 of 07

 Nerdy Little Stitcher knows how to play with words.
 Her patterns run from silly to a little cheeky, but they are always hysterical.
 How can you be mad at a naughty saying when there is a cute little face behind it?
 You can find her on Facebook and her patterns on Etsy.

 If you are looking for a bit of sass, Nerdy Little Stitcher also has fun holiday patterns that are not your normal everyday pattern.
 She makes naughty too cute.Continue to 5 of 7 below.

 05 of 07

 If you are looking for a more traditional pattern with a bit of a twist, then Primitive Hare has just what you are looking for.
 Her patterns are rich with history: both non-fiction and fictional.
-While most primitive patterns can lack detail, hers are rich in color and design.
+While most primitive patterns can lack detail, her patterns are rich in color and design.
 Her website offers free patterns and as well as for purchase.
 She also has stitch-alongs.
 There is a Primitive Hare group on Facebook where you will get previews and other up-to-date information about sales and patterns.

 06 of 07